rmetcalf9/dockJob/README.md

-# Helping me develop dockJob
+# Contributing

+If you have any ideas, just open an issue and tell me what you think.

 A high level [description of the architecture is here](ARCHITECTURE.md).